 Prior Authorization Requirements: Services provided under this Agreement must conform to the requirements for medical necessity and prior authorization must be obtained for payment consideration of inpatient services.
 An authorization letter does guarantee the payment for the services listed in the authorization letter that are properly rendered to the CONSUMER provided that they conform in every way to service code definitions, medical necessity criteria, documentation requirements, and other applicable standards, terms or conditions.

-Direct Hospital admissions of eligible CONSUMERs which by-pass the responsible PAYOR’s Emergency Services department must be approved by the PAYOR’s Utilization Management Staff within 24 hours of admission and an authorization for services must be issued for payment consideration of inpatient services.
+Direct Hospital admissions of eligible CONSUMERs which by-pass the responsible PAYOR’s Emergency Services department must be approved by the PAYOR’s Utilization Management Staff within the next business day of admission and an authorization for services must be issued for payment consideration of inpatient services.

 Special Consideration of Concomitant Substance Abuse: The underlying psychiatric diagnosis must be the primary cause of the CONSUMER’s current symptoms or represents the primary reason observation and treatment is necessary in the hospital setting.